MEET THE STAFF

 Peter Galvin, Director of Programs

 Peter (he/him) is a founder of the Center.
 He holds a bachelor's from Prescott College and a master's degree from Norwich University.
-Peter helps coordinate the Center's legal actions and campaigns, assists in the formulation of organizational policy and strategy and serves on the Center's leadership team.
+Peter helps coordinate the Center's legal actions and campaigns, assists in the formulation of organizational policy and strategy, and serves on the Center's leadership team.
 Before working for the Center, he worked as a contract wildlife researcher for the U.S. Forest Service, U.S. Fish and Wildlife Service and Arizona Game and Fish Department.
-A longtime environmental activist, Peter also serves on the board of directors of the Beech Hill Foundation and is a member of the Science Oversight Team for the Global Owl Project.
+A longtime environmental activist, Peter is a member of the Science Oversight Team for the Global Owl Project and serves on the board of directors of the Mattole Restoration Council.

 Contact: Shelter Cove, CA, 707.986.2600, email Peter